 - Customers must have subscriptions for both the Gainsight Journey Orchestrator module in the CS application and also the Gainsight PX application.

 - Configure the PX Connector in the Gainsight CS application.
-For more information, refer to Gainsight PX Connector .
+For more information, refer to the Gainsight PX Connector article.

-For more information, refer to Journey Orchestrator and PX Integration.
+For more information, refer to the Journey Orchestrator and PX Integration article.

-The Conditional Wait looks for a set condition to be met before sending the next message.
+The Conditional Wait is designed for a set condition to be met before sending the next message.
 These conditions include Event-Based Conditions, Calculated Field-Based Conditions, Event Field-Based Conditions, and Participant Field-Based Conditions.

-For more information on Conditional Wait Enhancements, refer to Program: Conditional Wait.
+For more information on Conditional Wait steps, refer to the Conditional Wait article.

 When Participants meet the conditions of the Conditional Wait, they will proceed to the model step directly to the right of the Conditional Wait step.

 Participants who do not meet the conditions of the Conditional Wait will proceed to the step directly below the Conditional Wait step.
-This can be configured with the following options: Send Email, Create CTA, Close CTA, Continue, or End Outreach.
+The step below the Condition Wait can be configured with the following options:

 Selecting Send Email, Create CTA, or Close CTA for this branch of the Conditional Wait step provides Admins with the additional options for participants to Continue or End Outreach.